25 Proven Tips To Extend An Android Tablet’s Battery Life

 Switch To Lite Apps

 Lite versions of apps are designed to use less memory, storage, and resources, which in turn helps to extend your tablet’s battery life.
 These apps are typically smaller in size and have fewer features than their full-version counterparts, but they still provide a similar user experience.
-Many popular apps such as Facebook, Twitter, and LinkedIn have lite versions available for download.
-This can be especially beneficial for older tablets or devices with limited storage space.
+Many popular apps such as Facebook and Instagram Lite, , offer lite versions for download.

 To switch to the lite version of apps, you can search for them in the Google Play Store.
-Many apps have lite versions available for download, and they will usually have “Lite” or “Go” in the app name.
-Once you have downloaded the lite version of an app, you can uninstall the full version to free up storage space and resources on your device.
+Many apps offer lite versions for download, which are typically labeled as “Lite” or “Go” in the app name.

 Having too many apps installed on your tablet can slow it down and drain the battery.
 Uninstall any apps that you’re not using to extend the battery life.